Yooz/DRL-FlappyBird/README.md

 ## MISC
-This work is based on the repo: [yenchenlin1994/DeepLearningFlappyBird](https://github.com/yenchenlin1994/DeepLearningFlappyBird.git) (Tensorflow version) and [DRL-FlappyBird](https://github.com/li-haoran/DRL-FlappyBird) (Mxnet version).
+This work is based on the repo: [DeepLearningFlappyBird](https://github.com/yenchenlin1994/DeepLearningFlappyBird.git) (Tensorflow version) and [DRL-FlappyBird](https://github.com/li-haoran/DRL-FlappyBird) (Mxnet version).

-I completed this code when I was an intern at Horizon Robotics.
+I completed this code when I was an intern at [Horizon Robotics](http://www.horizon-robotics.com/index_en.html).
 Greately thanks my mentors Jian Zhang and Lixin Cao, and other colleagues (Yifeng Geng, Lichao Huang) for helpful discussion.